-The Expedited Funds Availability Act (Regulation CC), which sets rules on how quickly banks need to release your funds, allows longer hold times under certain circumstances.
-These are often called exceptions.
+The Expedited Funds Availability Act (Regulation CC) sets rules on how quickly banks need to release your funds.
+It allows longer hold times under specific circumstances.
+Those situations might be called "exceptions."

 When an exception applies, the bank may hold funds for a “reasonable” amount of time.
-That time is not specifically defined, but 5 business days or so is about as long as you should have to wait.
+"Reasonable" is not specifically defined.
+Five business days or so is a typical hold time, but longer holds are possible.

-Repeatedly overdrawn account: Overdrawing your account (or spending more money than you have available in the account) doesn’t just cause hefty bank fees—it can also lead to holds on your deposits, which makes it even more likely that you’ll go into the negative.
+Overdrawing your account (or spending more money than you have available in the account) doesn’t just cause hefty bank fees—it can also lead to holds on your deposits.
+This makes it even easier to go into the negative.

-Reasonable doubt: If the bank suspects that the check will not be honored, they can add extra hold time.
+If the bank suspects that the check will not be honored, they can add extra hold time.
 Common reasons that qualify as "reasonable doubt" include postdated checks and checks that are more than 60 days old.

-If it’s late in the day, you might be better off depositing at an ATM or through your bank’s mobile app (by snapping a photo of the check)–those methods often have later cut off times.
-However, that strategy can backfire: because you're not making a deposit in-person to a bank employee, other complications can arise – especially at ATMs that don’t get an image of your check.
-Those strategies are best when you don’t need all of the money and your account is in good standing.
+If it’s late in the day, you might be better off depositing at an ATM or through your bank’s mobile app (by snapping a photo of the check).
+Those methods often have later cutoff times.
+However, that strategy can backfire if you're unfamiliar with the technology.
+Complications can arise, especially at ATMs that don’t create an image of your check.
+Trying out new deposit methods is best when you don’t need all of the money soon and your account is in good standing.
 When in doubt, ask your bank's customer service department for advice about how to expedite the deposit process.